gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    future protected ULP user message.
 The endpoint is RECOMMENDED to use the security context of the new DTLS connection for any DTLS protection operation occurring after the completed handshake.
-The new SCTP-AUTH key SHALL be used for any SCTP message being sent after the DTLS handshake has completed.
-There is a possibility to use the new SCTP-AUTH key for any SCTP packets part of an SCTP message that was initiated but not yet fully transmitted prior to the completion of the new DTLS handshake, however the API defined in {{RFC6458}} is not supporting this.
+The new SCTP-AUTH key SHALL be used for any SCTP user message being sent after the DTLS handshake has completed.
+There is a possibility to use the new SCTP-AUTH key for any SCTP packets part of an SCTP user message that was initiated but not yet fully transmitted prior to the completion of the new DTLS handshake, however the API defined in {{RFC6458}} is not supporting switching the SCTP-AUTH key on the sender side.
+Any SCTP-AUTH receiver implementation is expected to be able to select key on SCTP packet basis.

-   The SCTP endpoint will indicate to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
+   The DTLS/SCTP endpoint will indicate to its peer when the previous DTLS connection and its context are no longer needed for receiving any more data from this endpoint.
 This is done by having DTLS to send a DTLS close_notify alert.
 The endpoint MUST NOT send the close_notify until the following two conditions are fulfilled:

    1. All SCTP packets containing part of any DTLS record or message